juhahinkula/juhahinkula.github.io/_posts/2016-06-22-react-native.markdown

 }
 {% endhighlight %}

-The source code of the Android app can be found from GitHub
+The source code of the Android app can be found from [GitHub](https://github.com/juhahinkula/ReactNasa.git).

 Screenshot of the main view.
 'Load Image' - button loads the image of the day and 'Load Random' - button loads the random image from the past.
 I would also like to test using Android date picker for selecting date of the image to be loaded.